-In this study a dynamical downscaling approach is considered, where a high resolution 57 Limited Area Model (LAM) is driven by boundary conditions from re-analysis data with the aim of assessing whether realistic estimates of extreme precipitation can be simulated using a LAM when driven by a coarse resolution global model.
-This would determine whether a LAM could be used with a global climate model, typically run at coarser resolutions in comparison, to get realistic precipitation intensities in a warmer climate for use in hydrological impact 62 models.
-This is necessary to be able to project changes in flood frequency due to a warming 63 climate, where realistic intensities and distributions of the precipitation associated with the cyclones are required.
-This is one of the focuses of the DEMON project, part of the NERC Storm Risk Mitigation programme, which aims to improve the ability to quantify storm impacts and predict urban floods in greater detail for integration with next generation NWP and climate outputs (DEMON 2012).
-68
+In this study, a dynamical downscaling approach is considered, where a high-resolution Limited Area Model (LAM) is driven by boundary conditions from re-analysis data with the aim of assessing whether realistic estimates of extreme precipitation can be simulated using a LAM when driven by a coarse resolution global model.
+This would determine whether a LAM could be used with a GCM, typically run at coarser resolutions in comparison, to get realistic precipitation intensities in a warmer climate for use in hydrological impact models.
+This is necessary to be able to project changes in flood frequency due to a warming climate, where realistic intensities and distributions of the precipitation associated with the cyclones are required.
+This is one of the focuses of the DEMON project, part of the NERC Storm Risk Mitigation programme, which aims to improve the ability to quantify storm impacts and predict urban floods in greater detail for integration with next generation NWP and climate outputs (DEMON, 2012).